Policies and Proceedures

 Scope

-Students and employees, including full-time, part-time, permanent, fixed-term and casual employees, as well as contractors, volunteers and people undertaking work experience or vocational placements at The Village School Gold Coast and covers information about the reporting of harm and abuse.
+employees, as well as contractors, volunteers and people undertaking work experience or vocational placements at The Village

 Definition